bpagal/dev-golden-nuggets/README.md

-# Best lessons I learned as a Developer
+# Best tech lessons I learned as a Developer